Uplift » What’s in Your Car Accident Settlement Agreement?

 Agreements should include:

-• Name of at-fault party
+• Name of the at-fault party

-• Your name releasing the right to further action
+• Your name, releasing the right to further action

-• Date and location of accident
+• Date and location of the accident

-• Money owed in exchange for release
+• Money owed in exchange for the release

 • How much time the insurance company has to release payment